KxSystems/docs/docs/learn/install.md

 ---
 title: Installing kdb+ | Learn | kdb+ and q documentation
-description: How to install kdb+
+description: How to install kdb+ on Linux, macOS, or Windows
 author: Stephen Taylor
-date: June 2020
+date: November 2020
-keywords: install, kdb+, q
 ---
-# Installing kdb+
+# :fontawesome-solid-power-off: Installing kdb+

 You can run kdb+ on Linux, macOS, or Windows.
-There are three scenarios for installing kdb+.
+There are three installation scenarios.

 -   You are a commercial user, with a `k4.lic` file.
 -   You have the 64-bit On Demand Personal Edition for non-commercial use.
 This is enabled by a `kc.lic` license-key file and requires an always-on Internet connection.
 (This version of kdb+ is not licensed for use on cloud servers.)